247828/BPC-DE2---Projekt/README.md

 ### Sensor Data Visualization

 <img src="/img/visualization.png" alt="Visualization" width="600" height="400">
+These values are normalized and do not represent the actual physical measurements.
 MPU6050 (blue line): Represents the angular tilt values measured by the gyroscope and accelerometer.
 BME280 (red line): Represents the height values calculated using atmospheric pressure readings.

-These values are normalized between -1 and 1 and do not represent the actual physical measurements.

 Due to the constantly changing environment, we cannot calculate a stable and accurate height difference, even though we are using the average value of 250 samples.